RF1000community/klipper/docs/Klippo_Installation.md

 # This module works together with the cura_connection plugin
 [filament_manager]

-# (recommended) This module allows controlling your printer from cura within the local network
+# This module allows controlling your printer from cura within the local network
 [cura_connection]

 # Main UI module
 # set [stepper_z] to allow for at least 0.5mm of additional movement
 [kgui]
-# Set this to True if the Z-Axis is moving the printbed and not the printhead (e.g. for Ultimaker style printers)
-invert_z_controls: False

 # Provide these Gcode macros when using filament_manager.
 # The FORCE parameter is needed for all G1 moves to